-Under these two multiemployer plans, we also contribute amounts for health and welfare benefits that are defined by each plan.
+Under this multiemployer plan and one additional multiemployer plan, we also contribute amounts for health and welfare benefits that are defined by each plan.
 These benefits are not vested.
 The contributions required by our participation in these plans for each of the years ended June 30 were as follows:

-20 2018 2017 Multiemployer health and welfare plan contributions \$ 3,189 \$ 3,167 \$ 3,570
+2020 2019 2018 Multiemployer health and welfare plan contributions \$ 3,242 \$ 3,189 \$ 3,167

-We also began to make non-elective contributions for the union employees at our Bedford Heights, Ohio plant into a union-sponsored multiemployer 401(k) plan following our withdrawal from the underfunded Cleveland Bakers and Teamsters Pension Fund in 2017.
-Our contributions totaled \$0.7 million, \$0.7 million and \$0.8 million in 2019, 2018 and 2017, respectively, including \$0.6 million to initially fund this 401(k) plan in 2017.
+We also make non-elective contributions for the union employees at our Bedford Heights, Ohio plant into a union-sponsored multiemployer 401(k) plan.
+Our contributions totaled \$0.7 million in 2020, 2019 and 2018.